yume-24/agent-based-opinion-dynamics/README.md

 ## Start here

 Open **`project_hybrid_social_recommender_FINAL.ipynb`** for the most developed analysis and its saved plots, tables, and animations.
 This separate project preserves the original notebooks and their outputs.
-Earlier project versions are included for reference; homework assignments and unrelated personal data are excluded.
+Earlier project versions are included for reference.

 ## Models